How Toku became the AI's answer for stablecoin payroll

 The strategy

-Same dual-track frame we run for every SEO/AEO client, retuned for B2B fintech.
+Same dual-track SEO and AEO program we run for B2B SaaS and fintech clients, retuned for stablecoin payroll.
 Every page has to rank on Google and earn AI citations.
 Different optimization, same content.

 Four moves across the site: